replaceitem/carpet-discarpet/docs/pages/functions/webhooks/update-webhook.md

 #### {output exceptions:}

-Throws an exception on failure
+* Throws an exception on failure.